Tawûsî Melek: Accusations of devil-worship

 Muslims and followers of other Abrahamic religions have erroneously associated and identified the Peacock Angel with their own conception of the unredeemed evil spirit Satan, a misconception which has incited centuries of violent religious persecution of the Yazidis as "devil-worshippers".
 Persecution of Yazidis has continued in their home communities within the borders of modern Iraq.

 Some also claimed that Tawûsê Melek was a reference to Ahriman, the evil figure in Zoroastrianism, who had created a peacock to prove that he was also capable of good.

 Further accusations were derived from narratives attributed to Melek Taûs, which are actually foreign to Yazidism and probably introduced by either Muslims in the 9th century or Christian missionaries in the 20th century.
 Accusations of devil-worship fueled centuries of violent religious persecution, which have led Yazidi communities to concentrate in remote mountainous regions of northwestern Iraq.
-The Yazidi taboo against the Arabic word Shaitan (الشیطان) and on words containing the consonants š (sh) and t/ṭ have been used to suggest a connection between Tawûsî Melek and Iblis, although no evidence exists to suggest that Yazidis worship Tawûsî Melek as the same figure.
+The Yazidi taboo against the Arabic word Shaitan (الشیطان) and on similar-sounding words containing the consonants š (sh) and t/ṭ have been used to suggest a connection between Tawûsî Melek and Iblis, although no evidence exists to suggest that Yazidis worship Tawûsî Melek as the same figure.
 Yazidis did not have the same concept of Satan as Abrahamic religions.

+According to Yazidi belief, mentioning the names or epithets used by other faiths for the "evil spirit" is considered sinful, as doing so implies acknowledgement of evil as an independent entity, which would diminish God's omnipotence.
+Because Yazidis historically avoided gatherings where such figures were cursed or condemned, outside observers mistook this avoidance for veneration, generating misconceptions that in turn fueled persecution.
+Yazidi theological thought holds that humans themselves constructed the concept of a devil figure to externalize responsibility for their own moral failings, while God granted humanity free will and the capacity to distinguish right from wrong.

 Furthermore, Yazidis do not believe Tawûsî Melek to be a source of evil or wickedness.
 They consider him to be the leader of the archangels, not a fallen angel.
 In Mishefa Resh, Tawûsî Melek is equated with Ezrayil or Ezazil.